parthenon-hpc-lab/parthenon/CONTRIBUTING.md

 Parthenon uses ctest to manage the different tests.
 Cmake labels are attached to each test to provide control over which group of tests should be executed.
 Any test added within the tst/unit, tst/integration, tst/performance or
-tst/regression test folders will automatically be assocaited with the appropriate label.
+tst/regression test folders will automatically be associated with the appropriate label.

 When possible a test should be designed to fall into only one of these